LucasiBai/ModuloUsuarios-Emser/README.md

 ## How to Use:

-To clone and run this application you'll need Git, PostgreSQL, Node.js, Python^3.8 and pip installed on your computer.
+To clone and run this application you'll need AngularCLI, Git, PostgreSQL, Node.js, Python^3.8 and pip installed on your computer.

 - `git clone https://github.com/LucasiBai/LaCandelaBaigorria.git` to download the code.
 - `cd LaCandelaBaigorria` go into the repository.
+- `cd build` to go to the frontend package.
-- `npm install` to install node dependencies
+- `npm install` to install node dependencies.
+- `ng serve` to initialize the frontend app.
+- `cd ..` to go back.
 - `pip install -r requirements.txt` to install python dependencies.
 - Create an .env file in core/settiings with: